What is AutoFill in Excel?

 For recognizing the patterns in data, first, type the two values of your series into the first and second cells.
 Select both the cells and drag the Fill Handle across the range to be filled.

-Excel will automatically recognise the pattern from these two cell values and fill the range of cells in continuation.
+Excel will automatically recognize the pattern from these two cell values and fill the range of cells in continuation.
 By using these steps, we can fill the range of cells by increment or decrements.
 See the below screenshot.

 Drag these two cells and it will auto-fill these value pattern across the selected cell range as shown below: